richardcavell/BASICloader/README.txt

 It is written in standard C (C89) and does not rely on any external libraries or header files outside of the standard C library.
 The Makefile is intended for GNU Make.
 If you don't have GNU Make, you will have to compile BASICloader manually.
 This won't be difficult.
+There is only one source file.

 Currently BASICloader supports the following target computers: